o3de/community/guides/o3de-code-review-guidelines.md

 # O3DE Code Review Guidelines

-This document contains a set of guidelines for code reviewers and change authors when contributing to Open 3D Engine (O3DE).
-The intention is to help pull requests (PRs) go smoothly and help the community share best practices/lessons learned when it comes to changes and reviews.
+This document contains a set of guidelines for code reviewers and Pull Request (PR) authors when contributing to Open 3D Engine (O3DE).
+The intention is to help PRs go smoothly and help the community share best practices and lessons learned when it comes to changes and reviews.

 ## Useful Related Material